-The CCF comprises and provides important life skills and opportunities for young people.
+The CCF provides important life skills and opportunities for young people.

 The aim of the CCF is to develop skills in leadership, responsibility, self-reliance, self-reliance and endurance through a military-style organisation but it also encourages cadets who may be interested in a military career in either the regular or reserve force.